Lucasguimaraes0/lucasguimaraes0/README.md

 ### Hi there, I'm Lucas Guimarães, software developer and technology enthusiast.
 Currently working as administration worker at state-level legislature.
-I’m currently learning Django framework in order to become a fullstack developer.
+I’m currently studying Java in order to become a fullstack developer.
 ##

 <div>